 It has been a hot topic, and after hearing it a few times you might wonder: What is BEPS?
-In this article we explain what “BEPS” is.
-We explain the different meanings given to that word in practice and the way this came to be.
+In this article, we explain the different meanings given to the word in practice and the way this came to be.

 There are two ways the word BEPS is used.
 The first, is the literal way: